The cost of minimum wage

 The impact of DC’s new tipped service law

-Bailey Bish, Staff Writer
+Bailey Bish, Staff Editor

 On Nov.
 8, 2022, Raif Ahmed was sitting on his friend’s couch and decided to glance at a New York Times poll for the results of a new ballot initiative that would change how tipped workers are compensated in Washington, D.C.